peterhinch/micropython-msgpack/README.md

 print(z)  # z might be a wide range of Python objects
 ```
 The protocol is self describing even when extended.
 The file
-`umsgpack/umsgpack_ext.py` extends support to `complex`, `tuple` and `set`
+`umsgpack/umsgpack_ext.py` extends support to `complex`, `tuple`, `set` and
-built-in types.
-Provided that file exists on the target, the code above will
+`Pin` built-in types.
+Provided that file exists on the target, the code above
-work even if the data includes such objects.
-Extension can be provided in a way
+will work even if the data includes such objects.
+Extension can be provided in
-that is transparent to the application.
+a way that is transparent to the application.

 This document focuses on usage with MicroPython and skips most of the detail on
 how MessagePack works.
 The